awsteiner/o2scl/doc/o2scl/sphinx/yanic.rst

   - {type} <name>

-  Get and set methods for class member data are generated and always imply a copy.
-(Obtaining a pointer or reference to a class data member is not supported.)
+  Get and set methods for class member data are generated.
+For standard C types, the get and set methods pass by value.
+For classes from the interface, the get and set methods pass by reference.

 - Class member function definitions are of the following form.
   The return type and parameter specifications must begin with